Seek Relief from Director Disqualification by Filing a Writ Petition in High Court

-- On what grounds directors are disqualified from the organisation?
+- On what grounds directors are disqualified from the organization?

 - Kerala High Court’s perspective through a recent case law